yanliu1111/fastapi-crud-app/readme.md

 - passlib for password hashing
 - pydantic for data validation and settings management
 - pyjwt for JWT token management
+- Connect cloud Redis with FastAPI, set up Redis in cloud
+-
 ### Project setup
 1. Clone the project repository:
 ```bash